SK7Cosmo/Handwriting-in-the-Void/README.md

 - Detect colored object (green bottle cap in this case) using OpenCV
 - Track motion to simulate handwriting in air
 - Convert tracked path into image format

 ---

 ### 🧠 Models Used
 - OpenCV for real-time tracking and preprocessing
 - Multilayer Perceptron (MLP) for alphabet classification

 > The system recognizes English alphabets written in air and predicts them in real time.

 ---

 ## 🚀 How to Run

 1. Run `MLP Model.py` to build and train the MLP model to recognize alphabets
 2. Run `Handwriting_recognizer.py` to start real-time tracking
 3. Use a green bottle cap in front of the webcam
-4. Start writing in the air in front of the webcam to get predictions
+4. Start writing in the air to get predictions

-> ⚠️ NOTE:
+> ⚠️ **NOTE:**
 > - The system currently takes input in real time using a webcam
-> - You can modify it to accept a preloaded video as input if needed
+> - It can be modified to accept a preloaded video as input

 ---

 ## 🛠️ Core Packages Used

 - OpenCV
 - Keras
 - NumPy
 - Pandas

 ---